Our Staff

 Heather Cieslak grew up in Illinois and moved to California after graduating from Northern Illinois University with a BA in Marketing.
 Previously, Heather was the Finance and Operations Manager with Amigos de los Rios, a nonprofit committed to protecting and restoring open space in urban environments, specifically in East LA County.
 Prior to that, Heather spent a number of years as Associate Director with National Assistance League, responsible for marketing, fundraising and administration to support their 125 chapters nationwide.
 Also while at NAL, she pursued her MPA in Nonprofit Organizational Management from California State University Northridge.
 As our Operations Director since 2013, Heather ensures programs and activities are part of an overall annual plan and supporting budget, that they are well-managed, and that we are actively marketing and communicating our mission and activities to our community.

-Hilary Cunningham – Community Programs Administrator
+Hilary Cunningham – Education Manager

 hilary.cunningham@newportbay.org